svetlyobg/CMDcommands/README.md

 ## DISM /Online /Cleanup-Image /CheckHealth
 Determine if there are any corruptions inside the local image.
 However, the option won't perform any repairs.

+## DISM /Online /Cleanup-Image /ScanHealth
+Alternatively, you can run DISM with the ScanHealth option to perform a more advanced scan to check if the Windows 10 image has any problems

 ## DISM.exe /Online /Cleanup-image /Restorehealth
 Fix Windows Update errors